 Brooklyn is a pretty amazing place: it has a small town feel with big city attractions.
-You can walk to the playground and know someone along the way AND go to some of the coolest events in the world.
-Parents here can cloth diaper without a second glance.
-They can also riff on a new book, play or exhibition that’s “hot”.
 There isn’t another city like it.
 And it’s home.
 We want this to be a virtual “home” for Brooklyn parents.
 A home where parents can find news and services that they need.
 We hope you find this site as a place to hang your sling.
 Look around and make yourself at home.

-Sarah Moriarty is our head writer and co-editor.
-A writer, editor and adjunct professor teaching composition and literature classes at The College of Staten Island, Sarah’s writing has appeared in such hallowed places as her blog, her mother’s email inbox, the backs of Value Pack envelopes and a waist-high stack of mole skin journals.
+Sarah Moriarty is a writer, editor and adjunct professor teaching composition and literature classes at The College of Staten Island.
+Her writing has appeared in such hallowed places as her blog, her mother’s email inbox, the backs of Value Pack envelopes and a waist-high stack of mole skin journals.
 In addition, Sarah has contributed to F’Dinparkslope.com and edited fiction for Lost Magazine.
 An excerpt from Sarah’s novel, The Rusticators, is forthcoming in The Brooklyn Writers Space 2013/2014 anthology, The Reader.
 A resident of Brooklyn for the last eleven years, Sarah lives with her husband, daughter and a dwindling population of cats.
-Check out more of Sarah’s work at sarahmoriarty.com.
+Check out more of Sarah’s work at sarahmoriarty.com or follow her on twitter.
+She can be reach with story ideas at sarah (@) achildgrows.com.

-Joyce Szuflita, NYC School Help, is a 28 year Brooklyn resident and the mom of teenage twins who has spent years interviewing educators, touring schools, combing the internet and being generally obsessed with all aspects of public and private schooling in Brooklyn and NYC.
-She consults privately with families who want to navigate the school search.
-She can be seen in the NY Times, Time Out NY Kids, NY Family – Brooklyn, achildgrowsinbrooklyn.com and nycprivateschoolsblog.com
+Joyce Szuflita, NYC School Help, is a 37 year Brooklyn resident and the mom of adult twins (born and raised in Brooklyn) who has spent years interviewing educators, touring schools, combing the internet to provide deep and clear information about public and private schooling in Brooklyn and NYC.
+She speaks publicly and consults privately with families who want to navigate the school search.
+She can be seen in the NY Times, The New Yorker, The Atlantic and achildgrowsinbrooklyn.com

 Sara Chana Silverstein is a Brooklyn-based, international board-certified lactation consultant (IBCLC), classical homeopath, herbalist, businesswoman, wife and mother of seven children.
 She has helped over 5,000 babies breastfeed and treats chronic ear infections, and other childhood ailments.
 She is a highly sought-after public speaker, presenting an array of topics in an intelligent, compelling, funny, provocative, and exciting way.